Alberto Fernández de Rosa: After Chiquititas

 Fernandez de Rosa slowed down his work as a screen actor considerably after "Chiquititas", concentrating more on his job as casting director for Telefe.
 In 1996, he played "Augustus Rios" in "Palace".
 Contrary to previous years, however, Fernandez de Rosa acted in only one new production during 1996.

 Already a veteran actor, Fernandez de Rosa once again participated in only one new production in 1997, "24 Horas (Algo Esta por Explotar)" ("24 Hours, Something's About to Explode") a drama-comedy starring Julieta Ortega and Eduardo Cutuli.
 In "24 Horas (Algo Esta por Explotar)", Fernandez de Rosa also had the opportunity to act alongside well known actress Divina Gloria.

 Fernandez de Rosa took 1998 off, then returned to Argentine television in the 1999 soap opera, "La Mujer del Presidente" ("The President's Wife").
 After being away for one more year, Fernandez de Rosa joined Guillermo Francella in 2001 during some episodes of Francella's hit series "Pone a Francella" ("Put on Francella").

-In 2001 Fernandez de Rosa had an appearance in a film named "Te Besare Mañana" ("I Will Kiss you Tomorrow").
-As of 2006, Fernandez de Rosa continued working as casting director for Telefe.
+In 2001, Fernandez de Rosa had an appearance in a film named "Te Besare Mañana" ("I Will Kiss you Tomorrow").
+As of 2006, Fernandez de Rosa continued working as a casting director for Telefe.

-In 2025, Fernandez de Rosa acted in a play named "Mamá" and worked as a director in a school in Argentina.
+In 2025, Fernández de Rosa acted in a play named "Mamá" and worked as a director in a school in Argentina.